Spring Asparagus Herbed Focaccia with umami-rich sundried tomatoes, and a garlic herb-infused oil? Yes, please! Vegan, Soy-free, Nut-free

 - 1/2 teaspoon minced fresh mint

 - fleur de sel or coarse salt, for topping

 - 1/4 cup (25 g) sun-dried tomatoes, julienne-cut

 - fresh ground black pepper

-In a saute pan, warm 2 tablespoons olive oil over medium-low heat.
+- In a sauté pan, warm 2 tablespoons olive oil over medium-low heat.
 Once hot, add asparagus and peas to the pan, sautéing for 3 minutes.
-Adjust heat to medium-low, add garlic and herbs to pan and sauté until garlic is fragrant and lightly golden, remove pan from heat.
-Separate asparagus and peas from saute pan, and place in a bowl.
+Adjust heat to medium-low, add garlic and herbs to pan and sauté until garlic is fragrant and lightly golden, season with a pinch of fine sea salt then remove pan from heat.
+Separate asparagus and peas from sauté pan, and place in a bowl.

 Variations for this Spring Asparagus Herbed Focaccia:

 - As mentioned before, add some vegan cheese shreds (preferably parmesan) to the top of this, before baking.
 So good!